Trump Declaring Antifa Terrorists Means YouTube MUST Ban Far Left ft. Will Chamberlain

 It's Kelly Clarkson here to talk all things Wayfair, the best place to buy furniture, decor, and anything else you can think of to create a home you absolutely love.

-I know when I shop with Wayfair, I find options for every style, whether I'm failing boho or farmhouse, modern traditional French country.
+I know when I shop with Wayfair, I find options for every style, whether I'm filling boho or farmhouse, modern, traditional, French country.

 I can find exactly what I need for my home and more.

-The for example, I mean, if you place them under sanctions, it's the same reason that members of the Russian government can't have blue checks on X, because X is a United States company, there are sanctions on Russia.
+For example, I mean, if you place them under sanctions, it's the same reason that members of the Russian government can't have blue checks on X because X is the United States company.

-So there can't be any financial relationship between uh the United States and entities associated with the Russian government.
+There are sanctions on Russia, so there can't be any financial relationship between the United States and entities associated with the Russian government.

 Same thing will start applying here.